 |Monday* – Friday||12:00 noon to 10:00 p.m.|

 |*The bus runs on Mondays, even though the Observatory building is closed.|

 The bus stops in front of the Observatory along the horseshoe driveway every 20-25 minutes.
 There are also stops at Mt.
 Hollywood Drive (for access to Griffith Park hiking trails), at the Greek Theatre, and along Hillhurst Avenue in Los Feliz Village.
 The cost is 50 cents, but only 35 cents with a Metro TAP card.
 Seniors and persons with disabilities pay 25 cents.
 Small children (4 years and under) and LADOT or Metrolink pass holders ride for free.
-There is NO parking in or around the Vermont/Sunset Metro station.
+Buses require exact change; drivers are not able to make or provide change.
+There is NO parking in, around, or near the Vermont/Sunset Metro station.